Productivity improvement strategy: A compressed work week?

 There are other, more practical reasons why many workers might find a shorter work week more appealing.
 For one thing, it might make it easier for them to find a job.
-Unemployment, though on the decline, still remains stubbornly high at over 7 percent in Canada while the joblessness rate among young people remains in the double digits.
+Unemployment, though on the decline, still remains high at over 13 percent in Canada while the joblessness rate among young people remains even higher.

 Some small companies in Europe and the US have launched a four-day week flexible workplace policy.
 The advocates cite improvements in employee health and environmental impact as possible benefits.
 Some early adopters such as a company called 37Signals in Chicago moved to a 4-day work week and they continue with the initiative today.
 Twitter has said all employees can work from home starting this month.

 Contact us to discuss a change management plan to transform your organization or for a complimentary presentation on a business problem your team would like to solve.